Dear Families of L’Ecole Française du Maine,

 We all wish we could see into the future and have a clear picture of where this is going and when we can plan on returning to life pre-COVID-19.
 Of course, we cannot, but we can promise to continue to do our very best for your children in the safest possible circumstances.
 We’re excited to re-open our school doors on May 20, 2020, and we look forward to the coming year, hopefully with no interruptions.

 What happens if there is a second wave?

 You may be thinking about the fall, wondering what will happen if we face a second wave and are forced again to revert to “L’Ecole à la Maison” (school at home) for a period of time.
-We too have been thinking of this and are preparing for such an unfortunate situation.
+We, too, have been thinking of this and are preparing for such an unfortunate situation.
 Willy has been meeting regularly with the Heads of School from French schools across the country.
-The schools are trying to come up with a formula that helps families and allows the schools to move forward on solid footing.
+The schools are trying to develop a formula that helps families and allows them to move forward on solid footing.
 We have listened carefully and have decided on the following for EFDM:

 For the Greater Good